Become a member!

 Testing

-• MCP 2025-03-26 protocol compliance
+• MCP 2025-03-26 protocol compliance and JSON-RPC 2.0

-• Session lifecycle (create, validate, delete, timeout)
+• Session lifecycle (create, validate, delete, timeout) and concurrent sessions

-• Tool/Resource/Prompt execution and error handling
+• Tool/Resource/Prompt execution and error handling, on both server and client side

-• All content types (text, image, audio, embedded resources)
+• All content types (text, image, audio, embedded resources) and URI templates

 Frequently Asked Questions (FAQ)